How To Find Percentile On Ti 84

 2. Use invNorm(: Press 2nd -> VARS (which accesses the DISTR menu).
 Select 3:invNorm(.
 The function takes three arguments:

 • Area: This is the percentile expressed as a decimal.
-For example, for the 75th percentile, use 0.75.
+Here's one way to look at it: for the 75th percentile, use 0.75.

 • μ (mu): This is the mean of your data.